retypepassword/Nota_bene_grader/README.md

 # Nota_bene_grader
 First time set-up:
 * Download class roster and update file path in the script
-* Update the instructor, if necessary
+* Update the instructor
-* Modify the script by entering your NB username and password in the appropriate locations
+* Enter your NB username and password in the appropriate locations
-* Change grading mode and partial credit function, if desired
+* Set grading mode and partial credit function
-* Uncomment and insert path to a working directory, if desired
+* Uncomment and insert path to a working directory

 Usage:
 * Run the script using `Rscript nbCutoff.txt` and follow prompts